 Housing Cost Burden

 Households burdened by housing costs are at high risk of being evicted or foreclosed on should they experience a job loss or other unanticipated financial hardship.
 Those that spend more than 30% of their income on housing often struggle to meet other basic needs, such as healthcare, food, childcare, and transportation.
-In Colorado Springs, nearly one-third of households paid more than 30% of their income on housing prior to the pandemic.
+In Colorado Springs, nearly one-third of households pay more than 30% of their income on housing.

 Download PDF